SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

-# SIOS DataKeeper / SQL Azure Deployment Template
+# SIOS DataKeeper with SQL 2014<br/>Azure Deployment Template

 This template will create a High Availability / Disaster Recovery (HADR) solution featuring the following:
 +	A Virtual Network